 8 Great Ways to Find Renters on Your Own

-For newly minted landlords, the do-it-yourself route can be incredibly appealing, especially when it comes to finding new tenants for your property.
+For newly minted landlords, the do-it-yourself route can be incredibly appealing.
+This is especially true when it comes to how to find renters for your property.
 It will require more time and dedication on your part, but you can find great potential renters without the added cost of hiring a real estate agent or property management company.
 When you’re just starting out, and you maybe have fewer units to manage, the big initial savings here can make a huge difference.

 Remember that the more you promote your available rental units, the wider pool of prospective tenants you’ll have to choose from.
 That means you’ll want to get the word out in as many ways as possible, using every tool at your disposal.
 Additionally, you’ll have to take all inquiries, show the property, run the paperwork, and screen potential renters to complete the process.
 To help you out, we’ve gathered eight great ways to find renters all on your own.

 Yes, we mean real life, in-person signs that you put up outdoors.
 It’s simple, it’s old fashioned, and it’s still effective.
 Many prospective renters are out there cruising around neighborhoods, looking for places they might like to live next, and they will see your signs if they’re visible.
-Even if they’ve done online research – and it’s very likely they have – they will want to check out possible neighborhoods in person.
-That is when they’ll see your signs.
+Even if they’ve done online research—and it’s very likely they have—they will want to check out possible neighborhoods in person and this is an opportunity for them to see your signs.
 Place them on windows, in yards, or on the corners of busy intersections near your property.
 Note: be aware of any local ordinances to ensure that you aren’t violating any signage laws.

 Also, keep in mind that your local papers and community newsletters almost universally have online editions that supplement their print editions with extra space for classified.
 In many cities, these internet spaces are heavily trafficked by locals and can be a prime spot that many use to find renters for their properties.

 Now that we’ve mentioned print media and its online counterpart, it’s time to get to the big kahuna of classifieds: Craigslist.
 The site is omnipresent in almost every market, with categorized listings designed to get your rental ad in front of exactly the right set of eyeballs.
 The best part is that, despite its near-universal reach, posting to Craigslist remains absolutely free.
 It can certainly be hard to pass up this avenue for finding new renters on your own.

 However, we must note that Craigslist has garnered a somewhat poor reputation for rental properties because the site does not offer any controls or oversight over who can advertise.
 This means that disreputable folks are able to harness its vast audience as well as honest, reputable landlords and property owners.
 Criminals have found ways to use the site to dupe unwitting would-be renters out of their money when it comes to deposits and first month’s rent.
-So, despite its ubiquity, Craigslist must be approached with caution and care if you’re going to use it – and understand that the potential for grifters means that your potential tenants may be too wary to find your property there.
+So, despite its ubiquity, approach Craigslist with caution and care if you’re going to use it—and understand that the potential for grifters means that your potential tenants may be too wary to find your property there.